techgaun/darkskyx/README.md

 > A Darksky.net weather api client for Elixir

-As of March 31, 2020, Darksky has been [acquired by Apple](https://blog.darksky.net/) and the API will continue to function until 2021.
+As of March 31, 2020, Darksky has been [acquired by Apple](https://blog.darksky.net/) and the API will continue to function through the end of 2021.

 ## Installation